-Circles representing TRI facilities have been classified into 7 sizes and 7 colors, to reflect changes in pollution performance and amount so the map user will be able to see if a certain facility has been getting better or worse over time, or, if their neighboring industrial plants are getting safer and cleaner.
+Circles representing TRI facilities have been classified into 7 sizes and 7 colors to reflect changes in pollution performance and amount so the map user will be able to see if a certain facility has been getting better or worse over time, or, if their neighboring industrial plants are getting safer and cleaner.
 Smaller circles indicate fewer pounds released; larger circles indicate more pounds released.
-Each increase in size represents an order of magnitude increase of pounds of pollutants released (Figure 1).
-Lighter circles represent polluters who are posing less risk to human health based on the RSEI model risk screening value; darker circles represent polluters who are posing more risk.
-Each shift in color represents an order of magnitude change in risk (Figure 2).
-Gray circles represent facilities that did not report any air releases for that map year.
+Each increase in size represents an order of magnitude increase of pounds of pollutants released (Figure 2).
+Lighter circles represent facility releases that are posing less risk to human health based on the RSEI model risk screening value; darker circles represent polluters who are posing more potential risk.
+Each shift in color represents an order of magnitude change in potential risk (Figure 3).
+Gray circles represent facilities that did not report any diffuse or point source air emissions for that year.
 Users are also able to click facilities to get information about the facility, including emission trends over time, specific chemicals released and related health information, as well as comparisons of the facility to other similar facilities in its state and in the United States.
-There are currently 17,000 facilities reporting to TRI and viewable in the web map for the years 1996 to 2010.
+There are currently more than 17,000 facilities reporting to TRI and viewable in the web map for the years 1988 to 2015.